-The closure costs were estimated based on the proposed design (areas and volumes) of each of the closure facilities and MWH's experience with similar projects.
-Using MWH's experience on similar projects, including current reclamation programs, unit rates were developed for each element of the closure strategy, which were then applied to the area or volume of each feature.
-The majority of the unit rates is per unit volume or area and has been applied to conditions where mine labor is used to conduct the reclamation.
-Based on this, the conceptual estimated costs for implementing the CCP are US\$23,900,000 including ten years of post-closure care and maintenance but before contingency, as summarized in TABLE 1-4
+The estimated closure costs were based on the proposed design (areas and volumes) of each of the closure facilities.
+Using MWH's experience on similar projects, including current reclamation programs, unit rates were developed for each element of the closure strategy.
+These rates were then applied to the area or volume corresponding to each feature.
+The unit rates assume that mine labor is used to conduct the reclamation.
+The conceptual estimated costs for implementing this CCP are \$30,500,000 including ten years of post-closure care and maintenance but before contingency, as summarized in TABLE 5-4.